 Since we strive for a possibly complete mapping of all the @enterprise organizational data, we defined a specific LDAP schema.
-It is provided as ldap/schema.ldap in the ep.jar file in the lib directory of @enterprise installations.
-This schema comprises appropriate definitions for LDAP attributetypes and objectclasses and uses an officially registered enterprise number (see http://www.iana.org/assignments/enterprise-numbers).
+It is provided as ldap/schema.ldap in the epimpl.jar file in the lib directory of @enterprise installations.
+This schema comprises appropriate definitions for LDAP attributetypes and objectclasses and uses an officially registered enterprise number (see PENs).